kkester/my-cookbook/content/recipes/general/restful-api-design-strategy.md

 date = 2018-07-25T09:05:14-04:00
 +++

-This is a recipe that describes the strategy used to design a RESTful API.
+This is a recipe that describes the steps of a strategy that can be used to determine how to design a RESTful API.
 The goal of this strategy is to enable the implementation of at least a level 2 API as defined by the [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html).
-This strategy defines the characteristics of the following aspects of the API.
+This following is a list of steps that outline the strategy to define how to design a RESTful API.

 1. Media Types
 1. URI Design